splineops/splineops/docs/user-guide/index.rst

 User Guide
 ==========

-This guide provides detailed explanations, tutorials, and examples to use the modules available in `splineops`.
+This guide provides detailed explanations, tutorials, and examples to use the modules available in :ref:`Splineops <api-index>`.

 .. toctree::
    :maxdepth: 2